havmedia/aura-maintainer/README.md

 The generate command is used to update the odoo setup.
 It will update the setup in the current /opt/odoo folder.

 You can provide the option `--dashboard` to allow access to the traefik dashboard.
+You can provide the option `--dry` to only show what would change in the docker compose file

 ```sh
 aura-maintainer generate